-Why to Keep Your Foundation Dry
+Why Keep Your Foundation Dry

 You might be wondering exactly what kinds of things you should be looking for when it comes to determining whether or not there might be something going on with your home’s foundation.

 What does your basement look like?
-If it is damp or full of water, then chances are good that you have issues that need to be addressed.
+If it is damp or full of water, chances are good that you have issues that need to be addressed.
 Leaks are trouble, and letting them run amok is asking for a headache.

 Keep Your Foundation Dry